Help us beat SPG15

 The Charity

-Since Maddi’s diagnosis the Foundation have been actively involved in ongoing collaboration with scientists, researchers and clinicians across the UK, USA and Europe to develop a Gene Therapy.
-The Foundation are aiming to raise £2,500,000 to fund this vital research and have already provided and funded the intial stages of the research for a ‘Proof of Concept’ towards this treatment to halt the disease.
-Funds will be used to manufacture the therapy and clinical trials for Maddi and others suffering from this disease.
+Since Maddi’s diagnosis, the Foundation has actively collaborated with scientists, researchers, and clinicians in the UK, USA, and Europe, dedicated to the development of Gene Therapy.
+Our ambitious goal is to raise £2,500,000 to fund crucial research.
+We have already supported the initial stages of a ‘Proof of Concept’ for the treatment, aiming to halt the progression of SPG15.
+These funds will contribute to manufacturing the therapy and conducting clinical trials, benefiting Maddi and others affected by this disease.

 Read our interview with Maddi Foundation CEO, Carina in Rare Revolution Magazine